r-neuschulz/stormcloak/README.md

 ### Running in containers

-You can mount the theme directly into keycloak, but make sure you have the `--auto-build` flag enabled.
+You can mount the theme directly into keycloak.

 ```yaml
 services: